Mintos review 2023

-So if you have never invested in P2P lending before, and want to try it out for the first time, without having to consider too many options, the best way to go from reading this Mintos review to start investing on the platform is probably by using the Invest & Access feature.
+So if you have never invested in P2P lending before, and want to try it out for the first time, without having to consider too many options, the best way to go from reading this Mintos review to start investing on the platform is probably by using one of the three Mintos strategies.

 Who can use Mintos?

-Both individuals and organizations can invest through Mintos.
+Both individuals and organizations can invest via Mintos.

 If you want to invest as an individual, you must at least meet the following requirements:

 - Having a bank with AML/CFT equivalent to the EU